istor-repairs.co.uk

 This is another fault not listed in the fault code chart.
 One or more of the three safety valves is operating.
 These are all complex faults.
 The investigating technician first needs to investigate which of the three relief valves is letting by.
 The three valves are the central heating pressure relief valve, the hot water cylinder pressure relief valve, and the hot water cylinder temperature and expansion relief valve.
 So now you know ;-)

-The CH PRV letting by is usually associated with failure of the CH expansion vessel and, perhaps, the central heating filling loop being left turned permanently on as a stop-gap measure to maintain heating system pressure.
+The CH PRV letting by is usually associated with fault 1) above, but if not it will be failure of the CH expansion vessel and, perhaps, the central heating filling loop being left turned permanently on as a stop-gap measure to maintain heating system pressure.
 This is seriously bad news as by the time the problem has penetrated the consciousness of the user, serious corrosion of the radiator system has usually occurred and the system will be contaminated with black muddy stuff (known in the trade as 'sludge').
 The short-term fix is just to replace the expansion vessel and the CH PRV, and ignore the sludge problem.
 If the customer wants things 'just so', then an expensive powerflush will usually be necessary too.

-The discharge from the copper overflow pipe is just as likely though to be coming from the pressure relief valve on the hot water cylinder.
+The discharge from the copper overflow pipe may also be coming from the pressure relief valve on the hot water cylinder.
 This is usually caused by loss of air pressure in the hot water cylinder expansion vessel.
 This should be checked during the annual service but few users actually get istors serviced properly every year, if at all!
 Even if they get them serviced, the servicing technician rarely reads the service schedule and checks the air pressure in the hot water cylinder expansion vessel.
 The fix is to re-pressurise the expansion vessel and fit a new HW PRV.

 The third valve, the temperature and expansion relief valve, only discharges if the EV has lost it's air charge and the HWC PRV has stuck shut, in which case the T&ERV does the job instead. i.e. opens to relieve the excess pressure.
 (Please excuse all the abbreviations but my fingers are tired and I expect you can figure out what they all mean!)